 As these examples illustrate our sense of sight is often equated with knowledge in our daily use of words.
 Even the word ‘theory’ is derived from the Greek word for theater, ‘tereotria’ which literally means ‘to behold.’
 But are these clear sign of visual focus in our language even important?

 Well according to Nietzsche the principal danger of metaphors is that you confuse the transferred comparison of the metaphor with the actual object the metaphor is being used to explain.
 In other words, this is roughly the verbal equivalent of the proverb: “If all you have is hammer, everything looks like a nail.” – If you for example equate knowledge to your sense of sight, the characteristics of your visual faculties can influence the very way you think and learn.
-What this actually means can be hard to conceptualize without thinking a bit about sensory phenomenology or in other words, the characteristics of how we experience our surroundings through the senses.
+What this actually means can be hard to conceptualize without thinking a bit about sensory phenomenology.
+That is to say, the characteristics of how we experience our surroundings through the senses.
 So let’s consider some typical examples of the phenomenology of sight and hearing:

 Our eyes are basically always focusing on a very small point.
 They are directional and constantly discriminating what is of highest interest and value.
 The visual faculties objectify the world by dividing it into objects and objectives; in other words, stuff and utility.
 Objects we perceive with our sense of sight seems static and we perceive a sense of surface and exterior from a distance.